federatedplatforms/Docker-BDI-Node/README.md

 The Corda node communicates with an instance of GraphDB.
 In the default configuration it is assumed that GraphDB and the Corda node are running in the same network (in this case the virtual one created by docker).
 Should this not be the case, you can configure GraphDB's location by editing [corda/database.properties](corda/database.properties) folder, and alter the `triplestore.host` property.

+### iSHARE

+iSHARE can be enabled for the communication between Corda nodes.
+All the iSHARE related properties are in the [corda/ishare.properties](corda/ishare.properties) file.
+To enable iSHARE set `ishare.enabled=true`, next to that make sure to specify the other mandatory iSHARE properties.

 ## Registration to the Network

 > **Important**: you don't need to run this step if the node is already registered to the network - for instance, if you already registered it, and now you are restarting the node.